 Yes it;s more work (not that much if you are PowerPointing, and notes may help you be more organized), but the value of your presentation goes up an order of magnitude (from near zero at least) by having some context for the pretty pictures.

 I also am having this nagging gripe (well it is one among many) about Second Life.
 After being in world for 2+ years, and attending a lot of education events, I find myself floored by the irony that the way we share information in a 3d immersive world is rendering 2d images (slides) and lecturing to a passive audience sitting in nice neat rows.
 Isn’t this silly? or worse?

 its time in 3D worlds to taek full advantage of a 3d presentation space, and to do more than be a monologue.
 If you want some exampels, check out these archives (recorded in Adobe Connect, so its not as smooth as the original experience) from the NMC Symposium on Mashups:

 - Brian Lamb’s over the top mashup “performance”, Confessions of a Mashup Un-Artist which had most of the people out of their seats.

 - Mash Up Your Creative Tools: Art in Second Lifeâ„¢ by SL artist Don Whitacker where we rendered/presented 3D objects

 Kill the damn slideshows.
 I won’t even trot out the ‘2.0’ expression.

-The post "The Presentation File != The Presentation (and 3D Foolishness)" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2008/04/presentation-not/) on April 27, 2008.
+The post "The Presentation File != The Presentation (and 3D Foolishness)" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2008/04/presentation-not/) on April 27, 2008.